BloomTech-Labs/labs9-cleaner-pos/README.md

 #### Node.js, Express.js

-	* Node.js offers a unified language for both front-end and back-end, giving all team members flexibility to work on either when necessary.
+	* Node.js offers a single free codebase that is fast, easy to learn, and offers multiple modules.
+Collaborators can quickly get up to speed and easily modify and maintain the code for longterm stability.
 	* Express.js allows us to code and customize the back-end to our liking, and gives us more control on what and how the back-end handles requests.
 	* There is very detailed documentation available for each.
 	* There also widespread community support for Node and Express.